joseeden/All-Things-Terraform/lab13_Red_Hat_Env/README.md

 Once you click it, you should see the IP of your instance there.
 Right-click, then "Connect to Host in New Window"

 Next, click Linux.

-When prompted if you want to proceed, choose Continue.
+When prompted "if you want to proceed", choose Continue.

 Once connected, you should now be able to open the files in the instance through VSCode.